JonatanSchmidlechner/-KubernetesSubmissions/logOutput-pingpong/README.md

 kubectl apply -f manifests/ --recursive
 ```

-4. Wait for the app to deploy and check the external IP
+4. Wait for the app to deploy and check the address.

 ```powershell
 kubectl get gateway -n exercises logoutput-pingpong-gateway --watch